-To measure the likelihood of a threat (perhaps "low, medium, or high" based on if a given event is unlikely to take place, could happen, or frequently happens), you can use information you know about your adversaries' capacity and motivation, analysis of past security incidents, other similar organizations' experiences, and of course the presence of any existing mitigation strategies your organization has put in place.
+To measure the likelihood of a threat (perhaps "Low, Medium or High" based on if a given event is unlikely to take place, could happen, or frequently happens), you can use information you know about your adversaries' capacity and motivation, analysis of past security incidents, other similar organizations' experiences, and of course the presence of any existing mitigation strategies your organization has put in place.

 To measure the impact of a threat, think about what your world would look like if the threat actually did occur.
-Ask questions like "How has the threat harmed us as an organization and as people, physically and mentally?", "How long-lasting is the effect?", "Does this create other harmful situations?", and "How does it hamper our ability to achieve our organizational goals now and in the future?"
+Ask questions like "how has the threat harmed us as an organization and as people, physically and mentally?", "how long-lasting is the effect?", "does this create other harmful situations?", and "how does it hamper our ability to achieve our organizational goals now and into the future?"
 As you answer these questions, consider if the threat is low, medium, or high impact.